 Determining Critical Customer Requirements

-A deep knowledge and understanding of the customer is required in order to properly serve them.
+Deep knowledge and understanding of the customer are required in order to properly serve them.
 There is a need to go beyond the sale, to uncover the subjective factors of why the product was purchased.
-By emphasizing the need to listen to the customer, one will gain a better understanding of the customers expectations, priorities, and needs.
+By emphasizing the need to listen to the customer, one will gain a better understanding of the customer’s expectations, priorities, and needs.
 The customer’s expectations can be described through an analogy similar to Maslow’s hierarchy of human needs. :

 - Basic: The bare essential attributes of the product or service should be present.
 A new personal computer should be assembled, formatted, and loaded with some basic software.
 A rental car will be serviced and operating properly.